Welcome to the UK Great Lakes Sailing Handicaps Website

 The handicaps, the method used to set them, the team doing this work and how you can use and help develop these handicaps can all be accessed from the menu bar at the top of this page.

 "The success and growth of handicap racing depends on having fair handicaps that give the best sailors an equal chance of winning.
-I am delighted at the work that the Great Lakes team has done over several years to provide this level playing field for the Selden SailJuice Winter Series.
+I am delighted at the work that the UK Great Lakes team has done over several years to provide this level playing field for the Selden SailJuice Winter Series.
 The varied mix of classes and boat configurations in the series top positions is a testament to the success of the team."

 Andy Rice, SailJuice Series Sponsor

 "The RYA is delighted to see the results that can be achieved by using the Portsmouth Yardstick Scheme to its full potential - adjusting handicaps to provide competitive domestic racing.
-The Great Lakes handicaps have been assessed using results from inland lakes.
+The UK Great Lakes handicaps have been assessed using results from inland lakes.
 Your club can tailor its handicaps using the PYOnline website to assess the results from your handicap racing - returning your data to the RYA at the same time".

 Adam Parry, RYA Technical Manager